russmckendrick/records/content/albums/afters-19860235/index.md

 ---
 title: "The Helicopter Of The Holy Ghost - Afters"
-album_artist: "The Helicopter Of The Holy Ghost"
+artist: "The Helicopter Of The Holy Ghost"
-album_title: "Afters"
+album_name: "Afters"
 date: 2021-10-04
 release_id: "19860235"
 slug: "afters-19860235"
+hideSummary: true
 cover:
     image: "afters-19860235.jpg"
+    alt: "Afters by The Helicopter Of The Holy Ghost"
+    caption: "Afters by The Helicopter Of The Holy Ghost"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting